Celebrating and promoting the best in UK prisons, probation and youth justice

 COMMENDEES 2018-19: Jon is an Officer and Recycling Instructor at HMP Maghaberry.
-He is Commended for his “immensely positive impact on a large number of prisoners” through his work transforming the prison’s approach to recycling, creating effective opportunities for prisoners as well as making a valuable economic contribution.
+He is Commended for transforming the prison’s approach to recycling, creating employment opportunities for prisoners, and making a valuable economic and environmental contribution.

 Initial Nominator Keiran Magennis, a Governor and Unit Manager, describes how Jon, as lead officer in the Prisons Recycling Unit at HMP Maghaberry in Northern Ireland, has taken on prisoners many believed ‘had no chance of being rehabilitated and whose only goal in life was to disrupt the prison regime.’
 With ‘enthusiasm and tenacity (not to mention resilience)’ he has delivered tangible improvements in their attitude and lifestyle, turning around the lives of many prisoners while offering ‘purposeful, constructive and rewarding activities.’
 He adds that Jon ‘is a perfect example of what a modern day prison officer should be and an outstanding role model for all staff.’